hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 We will spend most of our time learning about the basics of the shell command-line interface (CLI) by exploring experimental data on the **O2** cluster.
 So, we will need to log in to this remote compute cluster first before we can start with the basics.

-Let's take a quick look at the basic architecture of a cluster environment and some few cluster-specific jargon prior to logging in.
+Let's take a quick look at the basic architecture of a cluster environment and some cluster-specific jargon prior to logging in.

 <p align="center">
 <img src="../img/compute_cluster.png" width="500">
 </p>

-In the above image are represented all the computers that make up a **"cluster"** of computers.
-Each computer is usually a lot more powerful than any laptop or desktop computer we are used to working with and is referred to as a **"node"** (instead of computer).
+The above image reflects the many computers that make up a **"cluster"** of computers.
+Each individual computer in the cluster is usually a lot more powerful than any laptop or desktop computer we are used to working with, and is referred to as a **"node"** (instead of computer).
 Each node has a designated role, either for logging in or for performing computational analysis/work. **A given cluster will usually have a few login nodes and several compute nodes.**

 The data on a cluster is also stored differently than what we are used to with our laptops and desktops, in that it is not computer- or node-specific storage, but all of the data is available to all the nodes in a cluster.
-This ensures that you don't have to worry about which node is working on your analysis. *We will be going into more depth about the cluster architecture, storage systems and best practices on the last day of this workshop.*
+This ensures that you don't have to worry about which node is working on your analysis. ***We will be going into more depth about the cluster architecture, storage systems and best practices on the last day of this workshop.***

 ### Logging in to O2